SwissGov-RSD: A Human-annotated, Cross-lingual Benchmark for Token-level Recognition of Semantic Differences Between Related Documents: SwissGov-RSD

 \section{SwissGov-RSD}

-Switzerland, as an officially multilingual country, publishes its government websites in German, French, Italian, Romansh, and English (\href{https://www.admin.ch/gov/de/start.html}{admin.ch}).
-These websites span a wide range of topics and provide coherent text in multiple languages, making them a valuable source of natural parallel data, which either due to translation errors or unsynchronized content updates contain semantic differences across language versions.
+Switzerland publishes its government websites at \href{https://www.admin.ch/gov/de/start.html}{admin.ch} in English and the country's four official languages: German, French, Italian, and Romansh.
+These websites provide coherent texts that span a wide range of topics, making them a valuable source of natural multi-parallel data, which, either due to translation errors or unsynchronized content updates, contain semantic differences across language versions.
 We therefore collect multi-parallel documents from \href{https://www.admin.ch/gov/de/start.html}{admin.ch} and its subdomains in English, German, French, and Italian\footnote{We exclude Romansh due to its limited availability, which would have substantially reduced dataset size.}.
 The resulting dataset includes aligned document pairs in EN--DE, EN--FR, and EN--IT with descriptive statistics shown in Table~\ref{tab:data-length}.
-The dataset supports both crosslingual benchmarking and direct comparison with the iSTS-RSD, which we extend with Italian for this purpose\footnote{To do so, we use DeepL to machine translate the English iSTS dataset to Italian and re-align the sentence pairs to form an EN-IT dataset: \url{https://huggingface.co/datasets/ZurichNLP/rsd-ists-2016}.
-In addition, we machine-translate PAWS from English to Italian to also support augmentation with negative examples: \url{https://huggingface.co/datasets/ZurichNLP/paws-x-italian}.}.

 \paragraph{Scraping and Preprocessing} We crawl \href{admin.ch}{admin.ch} and its subdomains, which reflect different topics\footnote{See Appendix~\ref{app:admin-domains} for an overview of the included subdomains.}, in English.
 If a given page includes links to corresponding versions in German, French, and Italian, we consider it for our dataset.
-We extract the HTML content for all four languages and apply several filters: documents must contain at least three sentences of natural language text in the correct language.
-Pages that are non-linguistic (e.g., link-only pages or templates) are discarded.
+We extract the HTML content for all four languages and apply the following filters: documents must contain at least three sentences of natural language text in the correct language; pages that are non-linguistic (e.g., link-only pages or templates) are discarded.
 After filtering, we retain 235 multi-parallel documents.